-As of December 31, 2019, the UCONN 2000 Special Obligation Student Fee Revenue Bonds were rated "A+" by S&P Global and "Aa3" by Moody's Investors Service.
+As of December 31, 2020, the UCONN 2000 Special Obligation Student Fee Revenue Bonds were rated "A+" by S&P Global and "A1" by Moody's Investors Service.
 Fitch Investors Service does not have an underlying rating for the University's Special Obligation bonds.

-As of December 31, 2019, the UCONN 2000 General Obligation Debt Service Commitment Bonds were rated "A+" by S&P Global, "A1" by Moody's Investors Service, and "A" by Fitch Investors Service.
+As of December 31, 2020, the UCONN 2000 General Obligation Debt Service Commitment Bonds were rated "A+" by S&P Global, "A1" by Moody's Investors Service, and "A" by Fitch Investors Service.

-In addition to the underlying credit ratings, in the past municipal bond insurance from FGIC, MBIA and FSA have secured certain maturities of several of the above bond issues.
-Originally, the insurance provided "AAA" credit ratings.
-In the past decade the bond insurers experienced a series of changes including credit rating downgrades and other changes.
+In addition to the underlying credit ratings, in the past the University at times would secure certain bond maturities at issuance with municipal bond insurance from FGIC, MBIA and FSA which originally provided "AAA" credit ratings.
+Subsequently many bond insurers experienced credit rating downgrades and other changes.
 At times, this has resulted in the UCONN 2000 bonds underlying credit ratings exceeding the credit ratings for certain bond insurers.
-As a result, people are advised to check with the credit rating agencies for the most recent bond insurer ratings.
+Additionally, at times investors might utilize bond insurance at their own expense in the secondary market.
+As a result, people are advised to check with the credit rating agencies for the most recent bond ratings including those that might be so insured.